SpardaMarco/Tactigon/README.md

 ### Computer Plays

 ## Conclusions

-Tactigon was implemented successfully, with all the required features in prolog.
+Tactigon was implemented successfully, with all the required features in Prolog.
-The game can be played by two human players or by a human player against a computer player or computer player vs computer player.
+The game can be played by two human players, by a human player against a computer player or computer player vs computer player.
 The computer player can play in two different difficulty levels: random and greedy.
-The game can be played in three different board sizes: 11 lines, 7 columns; 13 lines, 9 columns; 15 lines, 11 columns.
+The game can be played in three different board sizes: 11 lines, 7 columns; 13 lines, 9 columns; and 15 lines, 11 columns.
-The game can also be played with two advanced rules: square pieces can jump over other pieces, except for opposing squares; pieces that start a turn on a gold tile can move an additional space on that turn.
+The game can also be played with two advanced rules: square pieces can jump over other pieces, except for opposing squares; and pieces that start a turn on a gold tile can move an additional space on that turn.
 Each interaction with the user is robust.

-During the development of this project, the most complex part was the implementation of the
+During the development of this project, there were two components that stood out as the most challenging: the implementation of the predicates to draw the board and the implementation of the predicates to validate, execute and choose moves.
+By implementing these components, we were able to learn more about Prolog and its logic programming paradigm, and to consolidate the concepts developed in theoretical and practical classes.

 ## Bibliography

-The following bibliography was used to help develop this project:
+The set up and the rules of the game were consulted in **Tactigon's official website** and in the **Tactigon's rulebook**:
 - [Tactigon - How to Play](https://tactigongame.com/how-to-play/)
 - [Tactigon - Rulebook](https://online.fliphtml5.com/hvuax/bvzo/)

+For more information about hexagonal grids and hexagonal coordinates, the **Red Blob Games** website was consulted:
 - [Hexagonal Grids - Red Blob Games](https://www.redblobgames.com/grids/hexagons/)